Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Results

 Table~\ref{tab:all_results} compares our models with prior work, focusing on inter-session accuracy.
-For consistency with the literature, we report performance on the \emph{current} adaptation session and omit variants that use the \ac{DER} buffer.
-Unless otherwise stated, our results are computed on the full continuous stream, i.e., without excluding transient segments.
+For consistency with the literature, we report performance on the \emph{current} adaptation session and omit variants that use the \ac{DER} buffer, which is intended to improve the system in terms of retention and cross-session impact.
+To enable comparison with the literature and provide a more detailed view of system behaviour, we report: (i) accuracy after transient removal, (ii) accuracy computed on active movements while excluding the rest state after transients removal (the setting used to assess the benefits of adaptation in the previous sections), and (iii) overall accuracy without any pre- or post-processing, on the overall dataset.

-Despite its simplicity, the base \ac{TCN} already improves upon earlier temporal baselines, and unlabeled test-time adaptation yields further gains. \ac{AdaBN} achieves strong improvements with negligible additional memory and MMAC overhead, since it only updates normalization moments.
-The \ac{GMM}-based alignment also improves performance while remaining lightweight: in our accounting, it requires only $\sim$68\,kB of additional memory and $\sim$1.2\,MMAC extra compute beyond the forward pass.
+Despite its simplicity, the base \ac{TCN} already improves upon earlier temporal baselines, and unlabelled test-time adaptation yields further gains. \ac{AdaBN} achieves strong improvements with negligible additional memory and MMAC overhead, since it only updates normalization moments.
+The \ac{GMM}-based alignment also improves performance while remaining relatively lightweight: in our accounting, it requires only $\sim$68\,kB of additional memory and $\sim$1.2\,MMAC extra compute beyond the forward pass.
 These compute figures are reported for an example batch size of 32 and a sequence length of 1 to match common reporting in the literature.
+MAML can further improve accuracy, but it requires a longer prefix of labelled data and higher computational resources.
+Nevertheless, meta-learning offers a clear advantage over simpler supervised baselines that do not include a meta-training stage (Table~\ref{tab:all_results}).

 We note, however, that this unit-length accounting does not correspond to a full adaptation update in practice.
-Both \ac{BN} statistics and \ac{GMM}/moment estimates must accumulate over longer prefixes (e.g., a full gesture repetition) to become reliable.
+In statistical alignment with \ac{GMM} or moments matching (Cov), the model typically requires multiple gradient steps (approximately $100$) on the alignment objective before convergence.
 Consequently, a complete adaptation step over an entire gesture incurs a proportionally larger cost (e.g., $\sim$10.1\,MMAC), but this increase is comparable to processing the same time horizon with a standard forward pass.
-Finally, the compute gap between \ac{GMM}-based alignment and meta-learning stems from where adaptation is applied: statistical alignment updates a constrained set of \ac{LoRA} parameters at an intermediate representation (after four blocks), whereas meta-learning requires backpropagation through the full network during the inner-loop gradient steps.
+Finally, the compute gap between \ac{GMM}-based alignment and meta-learning stems from where adaptation is applied: statistical alignment updates through minimisation of a cost function defined at intermediate representation (at the fourth block), whereas meta-learning requires backpropagation through the full network during the inner-loop gradient steps.